Did thedonald.win Turn against Fox News after the Election?

 I then set about converting the upvotes and downvotes into a combined and standardised value.
 Upvotes and downvotes were both distributed exponentially so I started by taking the logarithm of those.
 Then I just computed the difference, so log(upvotes + 1) - log(downvotes + 1).
 That means a comment with +9/-0 got the same value as one with +99/-9 and one with +999/-99 which seemed fine to me.
 Finally I scaled the computed values to have mean 0 and standard deviation 1.

-Of course, we have to take into account that this voting score is dependent on both the users’ attitude and the sentiment of the comment.
-For positive users and a positive comment we expect a high voting score, but for positive users and a negative comment we expect a low voting score.
+Next, we have to take into account that this voting score depends both on the voters’ attitude and the sentiment of the comment.
+For positive voters and a positive comment we expect a high voting score, but for positive users and a negative comment we expect a low voting score.
 That means we probably can’t just look at the sentiments themselves.

 If you want to have a look at the code, I’ve put it up on GitHub.
 The code is written in R and the model uses Stan.